 We deal fairly with each other, our customers, community and stakeholders, treating them with respect and courtesy.
-We are polite and civil towards others.
-We will not engage in unfair, deceptive or misleading practices.
-Water Corporation does not tolerate bullying, harassment, unlawful discrimination, or other unacceptable conduct.
+We create an inclusive, safe and supportive workplace for all by ensuring we are polite and civil towards others at all times.
+We do not tolerate and will call out any acts of: